 Let’s examine how neobanks should balance safety and a frictionless user experience for digital onboarding.

 You might know them as neobanks or challenger banks.
 Or maybe simply as online banks.
 Regardless of the name, companies like Revolut, Transferwise, and Monzo operate solely via apps and online platforms.

 And their popularity is surging: neobanks have been growing at a CAGR of 20% between 2017 – 2020.
 This is in part thanks to Open Banking APIs, and government regulations designed to break down traditional banks’ monopolies.

-In this post, we’ll look at what makes them attractive to users, why onboarding needs to be fast and seamless, and how to ensure it is nonetheless secure enough to block fraudsters.
+In this post, we’ll look at what makes them attractive to users, why onboarding technology needs to be fast and seamless, and how to ensure it is nonetheless secure enough to block fraudsters.

 Neobanks: The Right Place at the Right Time

 Following the 2008 global financial crisis, many banking customers laid the blame on well-known financial institutions.
 Public trust in banks had been on the decline for years, but confidence reached an all-time low in Europe around 2009.

 At the same time, many progressive financial regulations were launched in the EU.
 The original Payment Service Directive, quickly followed by PSD2, was aimed to break down the big bank’s monopoly on financial services and products.

 These directives helped open the door to a new generation of banks operating mostly online, the neobanks.

 Putting Neobank User Experience Front and Center

-Another reason neobanks are growing so fast?
+Another reason the neobank market is growing so fast?
 These companies have taken a leaf from the book of Silicon Valley startups when it comes to outstanding user experience.

-This is immediately apparent when looking at the design efforts these companies have made, both for their online services and mobile applications.
+This is immediately apparent when looking at the design efforts these companies have made, both for their online services and via mobile app.
 The clean lines, intuitive menus and easy to use features are there to help everyone know exactly how to use the platform, whether they want to access financial services or consult their accounts.

 And then, of course, there’s the ease of registration that lets anyone get started in minutes.